 Print Asset Labels

-To update the information field(s) of your selected assets in bulk, begin by selecting Other > Set Info in an assets view.
+To bulk print asset labels, begin by selecting Other > Print Asset Labels in an assets view.

 This will open up a new pop-up window.
 From here, click on Print Asset Labels.
 This will open a new tab to print from.

 Tip: Under Site Options you can set a default tempalte for asset labels.
 Please see the Site Options help article here.